 - Southern University Law Center, Baton Rouge, Louisiana

 - Mitchell Hamline School of Law, Saint Paul, Minnesota

 - University of Colorado Law School, Boulder, Colorado

 - Washington University School of Law, St. Louis, Missouri

-- University of New Mexico School fo Law, Albuquerque, New Mexico
+- University of New Mexico School of Law, Albuquerque, New Mexico

-- University of Pittsburgh School of Law, Pittsburgh, PA
+- University of Pittsburgh School of Law, Pittsburgh, Pennsylvania

-- University of Connecticut School of Law, Hartford, CT
+- University of Connecticut School of Law, Hartford, Connecticut

 The Marshall-Brennan Project also works with individual teachers to adapt or integrate the curriculum into other classes.
 Many junior high and high school teachers around the country are currently using our curriculum.

 Please contact Lisa Curtis at firstname.lastname@example.org to discuss how the Marshall-Brennan Project may support the development of a Marshall-Brennan chapter or curriculum in your community.